-The exhibition will showcase the models of the 12 finalists of TAB Installation Programme Competition, which took place from 2nd November until 30th of January 2019 in the Museum of Estonian Architecture.
+The exhibition will showcase the models of the 12 finalists of the international TAB Installation Programme Competition, which took place from 2nd November until 30th of January 2019.

-The winning proposal Steampunk installation will be built in August 2019 in the lively pedestrian green areafacing the Museum of Estonian Architecture and will open to the public during TAB 2019 Opening Week on September 11th, 2019.
+The winning proposal Steampunk will be built in August 2019 in the lively pedestrian green area facing the Museum of Estonian Architecture and will open to the public during TAB 2019 Opening Week on September 11th, 2019.
 The structure will remain in place until the next edition of the event in 2021.

-Steampunk is a pavilion made of steam-bent timber elements, using analogue tools augmented with the precision of mixed reality environments.
+The competition winner is project titled Steampunk – a pavilion made of steam-bent timber elements, using analogue tools augmented with the precision of mixed reality environments.
 It explores an adaptive design and fabrication system that is resilient to wide tolerances in material behaviour and fabrication accuracy, occupying a fuzzy in-between that is neither purely ad-hoc nor purely automated.
 Steampunk explores a path to rethink applications and traditions of craft in pursuit of their evolution.

 Design by: Gwyllim Jahn, Cameron Newnham (Fologram, AU), Soomeen Hahm Design (UK), Igor Pantic (UK).